 - Dilatation and Evacuation (D&E) uses dilatation and forceps to remove the products of conception.
 This method is used to remove pregnancies over 14 weeks.

 Around 98% of women have successful abortions, and only two percent may require repeated procedures (1).
 It is most effective if done between six and fourteen weeks of gestation.
-However, the duration of the procedure may vary depending on individual factors.

 How To Manage Abortion Pain?